JuliaAttic/OldGraphs.jl/README.md

 At that point, the code base of LightGraphs was grafted back into a forked copy of the Graphs repository, which now lives in the [JuliaGraphs organization](https://github.com/JuliaGraphs), wholesale replacing the content of this archived repository.
 So Graphs was the original graph library; then LightGraphs became the standard; then LightGraphs was renamed to Graphs and replaced the code of the old Graphs, which is what you're looking at here.
 Yes, it's all a bit confusing—sorry about that.
+What follows is the README of the original Graphs package.

+---

+Graphs.jl is a Julia package that provides graph types and algorithms.
+The design of this package is inspired by the [Boost Graph Library](http://www.boost.org/doc/libs/1_53_0/libs/graph/doc/index.html) (*e.g.* using standardized generic interfaces), while taking advantage of Julia's language features (*e.g.* multiple dispatch).
+This library allows storing of own information in the graph structure -- useful in many cases.

 ### Main Features